soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 The interplay between health and society fascinates me, which brought me to health sciences and international public health.
+Analysing (large) observational datasets makes my heart beat faster, as well as the epidemiological and methodological techniques to analyse them.
+Never without questioning the social, clinical and human context of these data points.

-A large part of my work and research experience focussed on HIV cohort studies in sub-Sahara Africa and the Netherlands.
+A large part of my work and research experience focussed on HIV cohort studies in sub-Saharan Africa and the Netherlands.
 Subsequently, I have broadened my scope to other (viral) infectious diseases and outbreaks, including hepatitis C, HPV, measles, and SARS-CoV-2/COVID-19.

 Furthermore, I enjoy science communication, teaching and student supervision.